stephomi/nomadsculpt.com/manual/docs/files.md

 ### Layer painting
 Export layer painting, usually ignored by other software.

+### Face Group
+Export facegroups, exporting can sometimes interfere with other software.

 ### Normals
 Export normal information.
 Note that Nomad will always compute its own normals when importing other file formats.

+### Tangents
+Export tangent information, used if the model has normal maps.

 ### Textures
 If textures have been added to the material, they will be exported.
 Note that this will not bake textures, that is done via the bake options in topology.